isovic/racon/README.md

 Racon can be used as a polishing tool after the assembly with either Illumina data or data produced by third generation of sequencing.
 The type of data inputed is automatically detected.

 Racon takes as input only three files: contigs in FASTA/FASTQ format, reads in FASTA/FASTQ format and overlaps/alignments between the reads and the contigs in MHAP/PAF/SAM format.
 Output is a set of polished contigs in FASTA format printed to stdout.
+All input files can be compressed with gzip.

 Racon can also be used as a read error-correction tool.
 In this scenario, the MHAP/PAF/SAM file needs to contain pairwise overlaps between reads without any dual or self overlaps.